karim-aboelazm/Cpp_Programming_Language_Course/Cpp_Functions.md

 }
 ```

-    Static local variable : A static local variable exists only inside a function where it is declared  <br>
+    Static local variable : A static local variable exists only inside a function where it is declared
-    (similar to a local variable) but its lifetime starts when the function is called and ends only when  <br>
+    (similar to a local variable) but its lifetime starts when the function is called and ends only when
-    the program ends.The main difference between local variable and static variable is that, the value of  <br>
+    the program ends.The main difference between local variable and static variable is that, the value of
-    static variable persists the end of the program. <br>
+    static variable persists the end of the program.

 ```cpp
 #include <iostream>